Welcome to the First Column IT Tech Blog

 First, it’s important to acknowledge that your staff are not technology experts (and you shouldn’t expect them to be either).

 You’ll want to make sure your team knows who they can go to when they need help with their technology.
 This involves having internal resources available to handle the queries OR hiring an external provider that can handle all this work for you.
-We recommend you hire a managed service provider that offers a help desk solution like COMPANYNAME, as this frees up your in-house staff to focus on tasks that have a greater impact than endless help desk tickets.
+We recommend you hire a managed service provider that offers a help desk solution like First Column IT, as this frees up your in-house staff to focus on tasks that have a greater impact than endless help desk tickets.

 Furthermore, however your business decides to offer help desk support, make sure it’s clearly documented how your team requests support, whether it’s through calling a phone number or an online ticketing system.